SEND Information Report

 At Park Lane Academy, we are committed to ensuring that all students have equity of access to learning opportunities and we will intervene with those who are risk of not learning to age‐expected and age‐appropriate levels.

-Every teacher is required to adapt the curriculum to ensure access to learning for every student in their class.
+Every teacher adapts the curriculum to ensure access to learning for every student in their class.
 The Teacher Standards 2012 detail the expectations of all teachers and this is why at Park Lane Academy we place such emphasis on the professional development of all staff.

 All staff participate in regular training to understand and know how to support a wide range of Special Educational Needs and Disabilities.
 This is focused on developing and improving their expertise in: